artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

 This is the right place for a big call to action, where I declare that React Native is the future for all development and that it fixes all problems.
 I'm not going to do that.
 I think React Native is definitely the right choice for our team, and there are many apps that could have been created faster and cheaper by using React Native.

 It's safe to say we all were initially put off by JavaScript, but TypeScript has grown to be my favourite language, knocking Ruby off that pedestal.
-[Maybe that could change][ruby-types] as my opinions change as facts change.
+[There's potential that could change][ruby-types] but we can only live in the present.

-React Native well thought out library, that can really help build better products, if you understand the right way to apply it.
+For us, React Native is a well thought out library, that can really help build better products when you understand the right way to apply it.
 It can help you be cross-platform on mobile, but also cross-platform with the web.
-Our React Native project has a sibling project on the web with the [exact same setup][reaction], so any improvements in one move to the other.
+For example, our React Native project has a sibling project on the web with the [exact same setup][reaction], so any improvements in one move to the other.
+Which was unimaginable 2 years ago.
+We can truly consider sharing logic and ideas with the web.

 If you're considering a new app, or a grand re-write.
 React Native should be considered as one of your options.